 Considerations for health systems and care providers:

-It will be important to draw on lessons learned from both crises to create new solutions that can improve the future of health as a whole.
+It will be important to draw on lessons learnt from both crises to create new solutions that can improve the future of health as a whole.

-At Deloitte, we support leaders across federal, state, and local government in addressing public health issues and have mobilized our resources to develop initiatives and tools that can advance innovation in this new and challenging environment.
-Deloitte brings together a global network of subject matter specialists with backgrounds in medicine, policy, public health, supply chain, and data science to develop strategies and advise clients across government, life sciences and health care, and law enforcement to address the entire ecosystem impacted by the opioid crisis.
+At Deloitte, we support leaders across federal, state and local government in addressing public health issues and have mobilised our resources to develop initiatives and tools that can advance innovation in this new and challenging environment.
+Deloitte brings together a global network of subject matter specialists with backgrounds in medicine, policy, public health, supply chain and data science to develop strategies and advise clients across government, life sciences and healthcare, and law enforcement to address the entire ecosystem impacted by the opioid crisis.